gyselroth/docxBox/README.md

 made when manipulating documents in word processor applications.

-When given two DOCX files, the ``ls`` command displays a side-by-side comparison of the contained files' attributes, with a all non-identical items
+When given two DOCX files, the ``ls`` command displays a side-by-side comparison of the contained files' attributes, with non-identical items
 highlighted:

 ````docxbox ls foo_v1.docx foo_v2.docx````